-Symptom Cause Solution The LED is not lit.
-The WG111 is not connected to the USB port properly or the WG111 software is not loaded.
-Remove and reinsert the WG111.
-Check the Windows device manager to see if the WG111 is recognized and enabled.
-Reload the WG111 software, if necessary.
-Try to install the WG111 in a different USB slot on your system if one is available.
-The wireless LED blinks and cannot connect to an access point.
-The WG111 is attempting to connect to an access point, but cannot connect.
+Symptom Cause Solution The PC Card LEDs are not lit.
+The WGM511 is not inserted into the slot properly or the WGM511 software is not loaded.
+Remove and reinsert the WGM511.
+Check the Windows device manager to see if the PC Card is recognized and enabled.
+Reload the WGM511 software, if necessary.
+Try to install the WGM511 in a different slot on your system if one is available.
+The Act LED blinks and the WGM511 cannot connect to an access point.
+The WGM511 is attempting to connect to an access point, but cannot connect.
 The access point may not be powered on.
-Or, the access point and the WG111 are not configured with the same wireless parameters.
+Or, the access point and the PC card are not configured with the same wireless parameters.
 Check the SSID and WEP settings.
 I can connect to an access point, but I cannot connect to other computers on the network or the Internet.
 This could be a physical layer problem or a network configuration problem.
 Check to make sure that the access point is physically connected to the Ethernet network.
 Make sure that the IP addresses and the Windows networking parameters are all configured correctly.
 Restart the cable or DSL modem, router, access point, and notebook PC.
-Refer to the "A Road Map for 'How to Get There From Here'" on page 2-3 for additional suggestions. --- --